Skin Care vs Skincare: Which One is Correct?

 Companies in the cosmetics and personal care industry, including manufactures and related service providers, would often use the one-word form.
 However, there are still some companies that use the two-word form.
 The same is true in different mediums of mass communication.

 There are still a few number of authors or researchers of journal articles who used the word “skincare” in their headlines or titles, as well as in the main body of their texts.
-However, the two-word form seems to be more common.
+However, the two-word form seems to be more common across the literature.

-Nonetheless, there is no established rule and consensus as regards the difference between the two.
+Nonetheless, considering the aforementioned, there is no established rule and consensus as regards the difference between the two.
 It seems the two-word form is the more formal and traditional while its one-word counterpart seems more common when used as an adjectival word.

 FURTHER READINGS AND REFERENCES